 Triangles can be stable when sitting on their base or unstable when not.
 They represent dynamic tension, action, and aggression.
 Triangles have energy and power and their stable/unstable dynamic can suggest either conflict or steady strength.
 They are balanced and can be a symbol for law, science, and religion.

-Triangles can direct movement based which way they point.
-They can be used to suggest familiar themes like pyramids, arrows and, pennants.
-Spiritually they represent the religious trinity.
-They can suggest self-discovery and revelation.
+Triangles can direct movement based on which way they point.
+They can be used to suggest familiar themes like pyramids, arrows, and pennants.
+Spiritually, they represent the religious trinity.
+They can also suggest self-discovery and revelation.

-The strength of triangles suggests masculinity.
-Their dynamic nature make them better suited to a growing high tech company than a stable financial institution when designing a logo.
+When designing a logo, the dynamic nature of triangles make them better suited to a growing high tech company than a stable financial institution.
 Triangles can be used to convey progression, direction, and purpose.

 Spirals are expressions of creativity.
-They are often found in the natural growth pattern of many organisms and suggest the process of growth and evolution.
+They are often found in the natural growth pattern of many organisms and convey feelings associated with the process of growth and evolution.
 Spirals convey ideas of fertility, birth, death, expansion, and transformation.
-They are cycles of time, life, and the seasons and are a common shape in religious and mystical symbolism.
+They are cycles of time, life, and the seasons, and are a common shape in religious and mystical symbolism.

-Spirals move in either direction and represent returning to the same point on life’s journey with new levels of understanding.
-They represent trust during change, the release of energy and maintaining flexibility through transformation.
+Spirals move in either direction and represent a return to the same point on life’s journey, though with new levels of understanding.
+They represent trust during change, the release of energy, and maintaining flexibility through transformation.

-Clockwise spirals represent projection of an intention and counterclockwise spirals the fulfillment of an intention.
+Clockwise spirals represent the projection of an intention and counterclockwise spirals represent the fulfillment of an intention.
 Double spirals can be used to symbolize opposing forces.

 Crosses symbolize spirituality and healing.
 They are seen as the meeting place of divine energies.
-The 4 points of a cross represent self, nature, wisdom, and higher power or being.
+The four points of a cross represent self, nature, wisdom, and a higher power or being.
 Crosses suggest transition, balance, faith, unity, temperance, hope, and life.

-They represent relationships and synthesis and a need for connection to something, whether that something is group, individual, self, or project related..
+They represent relationships and synthesis and a need for connection to something, whether that something is a group, an individual, or the self.

-As with lines vertical shapes are seen as strong and horizontal shapes are seen as peaceful.
-Most everything said about vertical and horizontal lines can be said about vertical and horizontal shapes.
+As with lines, vertical shapes are seen as strong and horizontal shapes are seen as peaceful.
+Most everything said about vertical and horizontal lines can be also said about vertical and horizontal shapes.

-Curved shapes offer rhythm and movement, happiness, pleasure and generosity.
-They are seen as more feminine than sharp shapes which offer energy, violence and, anger.
-Sharp shapes are lively and youthful and are seen as more masculine.
+Curved shapes offer rhythm and movement, happiness, pleasure, and generosity.
+They are seen as softer than sharper shapes, which offer energy, violence, and anger.
+Sharp shapes tend to be viewed as being more lively and youthful.

 Additional Resources for the Meaning of Shapes